 5. Start to look up what you want to do.

-- Food - Even if you've already made reservations or have a general idea.
+- Food - Even if you've already made reservations for the big meals or have a general idea of where you want to eat, what about the in-betweens?
 Where do you want to eat breakfast?
 Are there any pastry shops?
 Other specialty food shops like chocolate, spices, ice cream, etc.?

-- Cafés - you can probably guess that I'm a bit of a coffee snob, too.
-Some countries, you can depend on pretty much any café to serve good coffee, but if you want to try specialty locations or roasters, it still might be a good idea to plan.
-Also, you will inevitably get tired, so coffee breaks give your legs a chance to rest and give you a caffeine boost.
+- Cafés - As you can tell, I generally never like to just wander in somewhere.
+Some countries, you can depend on pretty much any café to serve good coffee, but if you want to try specialty locations or roasters, it still might be a good idea to pre-screen.
+Also, you will inevitably get tired, so coffee breaks give your legs a chance to rest and give yourself a caffeine boost.

 - Places of Interest - Landmarks, museums, parks, scenic viewpoints, etc.